Rubrics in D2L allow students to see exactly what is expected of them before they submit their work.

 - Leave text feedback for each student by clicking on the yellow Edit pencil to override written feedback or the number of points awarded if you so choose.

-- Click Save to save your rubric grade and comments -OR- press Save & Record to save and push the grade and comments to the gradebook.
+- Press Save & Record to save and push the score and comments to the feedback area in the dropbox.

 - If you wish to provide more individual feedback about the assignment, use the Feedback box on the right side menu.
 Be sure to save any changes.